 Visionary Cleveland City Manager, William R. Hopkins, after whom the airport was named in 1951, began the search for a more appropriate airfield, which could accommodate future growth.
 The current site on the southwest side of Cleveland was selected, and in January 1925, a $1,250,000 bond issue was approved by the city council for land acquisition and construction of an airport.

 Only seven months after the bond issue, the new airport was open for business (How quickly things moved back in the day!) in a public spectacle that attracted 100,000 visitors.
 The first mail plane of the day, a World War I surplus DeHavilland DH-4, landed at 8:30 p.m. from Chicago and continued on to New York, inaugurating night air mail service between the cities.
 Air freight between Detroit and Cleveland started with the first car (disassembled) flown to Cleveland from Detroit by the Ford Motor Company on July 11, 1925, and assembled right at Cleveland Airport.
-But it took over two years before Stout Air Services (formed out of the Ford Motor Company’s flying division) operated the county’s first scheduled interstate passenger service between Cleveland and Detroit on October 31, 1927.
+But it took over two years before Stout Air Services (formed out of the Ford Motor Company’s flying division) started the county’s first scheduled year-round interstate passenger service between Cleveland and Detroit on October 31, 1927.

 Two technical experts, hired by the Post Office Department, came to Cleveland in 1925 to help establish adequate landing facilities.
 They were Major Jack Berry, the first airport commissioner, and Claude F. King, a lighting and radio expert who eventually became the second commissioner.
 (Click here for more details on the site selection for CLE.)
 Berry foresaw the benefits of commercial aviation and became a respected national expert on airports.
 While Berry never flew, he respected fliers and knew what they wanted and needed to fly safely.
 For example, he stated, “Pilots don’t like crosswinds.
 Let’s pave the whole damn field and they can land any direction they want to.”
 This was done.
 A huge landing mat was built instead of conventional runways.